-Medication management and medical assistance are available, as are spiritual care, recreational and social activities, and transportation.
+Medication management and medical assistance are available, as are spiritual care, recreational and social activities.
 With assisted living at Benedictine, you can continue to enjoy independence while also giving yourself and your family the priceless gift of peace of mind.

 Your monthly fee includes: